IllyaC/460Project/README.md

 - [x] Frontend demonstrates end-to-end flows (create→filter→register, join→approve, announce, leader events, admin approval).

 ## Verifying flows
+Use this manual test to cover the login, student, leader, and admin experiences end-to-end:

-1. Start backend + frontend (see Quick start), then open http://localhost:3000.
+1. **Launch the stack** (backend + frontend) and open http://localhost:3000.
-2. As a **student**, create an event, filter events, and register twice (third attempt hits the 409 capacity guard).
+2. **Log in as a student** using `amy.student@demo.edu` / `otter123`.
+Confirm the dashboard becomes visible and the header shows the Student persona.
+3. **Event discovery & registration**
+   - Run a search in "Discover events" and confirm the table populates.
+   - Use "Create event" to add a new Hack Night; then register for it twice.
+A third registration attempt should return a 409 once the capacity is hit.
+4. **Club interactions**
+   - From the "Clubs directory", request to join the AI Club (ID 1).
+   - Create a brand-new club submission so it appears in the pending queue later.
+5. **Log out** (button in the persona card) and **log in as the leader** using `leader@school.edu` / `clubguide`.
-3. As a **student**, request to join the AI Club, then switch to the **leader** persona to approve that email, post an announcement, and add a club event.
+   - Load Club 1, approve `amy.student@demo.edu`, post an announcement, and schedule a new club-specific event.
-4. Switch to **admin** and approve "Music Makers" from the Admin dashboard (its leader membership unlocks automatically).
-5. Check the Discover + Trending section to see registration counts update in realtime.
+6. **Log out** and **log in as the admin** using `admin@school.edu` / `supervisor`.
+   - Load the pending club list and approve the club that the student just submitted.
+7. **Return to any student account** (e.g., `ben.student@demo.edu`) and refresh Discover + Trending to confirm that registration counts, club memberships, and admin-approved clubs are all reflected.

+This sequence exercises the login gate, student-facing flows (discover, register, join), leader tools (approve, announce, schedule), and admin approvals without touching any credentials outside the demo text file.